JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-Triple-Stores.md

 ## Data Source Configuration

-There are only 2 ways to specify Graphs to be loaded into a Triple Store but since 1 of these is from other Graphs specified in the configuration file you can actually use any of the data sources supported by Graphs as described in [[UserGuide/Configuration/Graphs|Configuration API - Graphs]].
+There are only 2 ways to specify Graphs to be loaded into a Triple Store but since 1 of these is from other Graphs specified in the configuration file you can actually use any of the data sources supported by Graphs as described in [[Configuration API - Graphs|UserGuide-Configuration-Graphs]].

 ### Other Graphs

 Using the `dnr:usingGraph` property any number of Graphs can be loaded into a Triple Store.
-Note that each graph must have a unique Base URI or the Triple Store will throw an error, as described in [[UserGuide/Configuration/Graphs|Configuration API - Graphs]] you can use the `dnr:assignUri` property to ensure this.
+Note that each graph must have a unique Base URI or the Triple Store will throw an error, as described in [[Configuration API - Graphs|UserGuide-Configuration-Graphs]] you can use the `dnr:assignUri` property to ensure this.

 The following example shows loading two graphs into a Triple Store